mib-kamel/mongo-strict/README.md

 # mongo-strict

-Mongo Strict is a complete MongoDB ORM, It makes the usage of MongoDB safer, easier and faster with a better performance...
+Mongo Strict is a smart MongoDB ORM, It makes the usage of MongoDB safer, easier and faster with a better performance...

+mongo-strict gives you the safety of the SQL DBs with keeping the flexibility and the ease of use of MongoDB.

 ## mongo-strict Allows you to

-**mongo-strict gives you the safety of the SQL DBs with keeping the flexibility and the ease of use of MongoDB**

 - Define the **entity data types** and ensure the data validity (Using class-validator in the background).
 - Define the **relations between the data**.